S1s-Z/CANOE/README.md

 # CANOE

-The code of our paper "Teaching Language Models to Remain Context-Faithful via Synthetic Tasks and Reinforcement Learning".
+The code of our paper "Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning".

 ## 🛶 Overview